dojo/docs/dojox/calendar.rst

 The month columns view is displaying one column per month.

-This view is not in the calendar by default but it can be added, see advanced configuration for more information.
+This view is not in the calendar by default but it can be added, see tests/ExtendedCalendar sample class and advanced configuration for more information.

 The main properties of the columns view are:
   * **startDate** * - The date of the first column,